Bookbot

 1,0

-• Set in Romania at the height of Ceausescu's reign of terror, this is the story of a group of young students, each of whom has left the impoverished provinces for the city in search of better prospects.
-But the city too bears the mark of the dictatorship's corrosive touch.
+Set in Romania at the height of Nicolae Ceausescu's reign of terror, this haunting novel tells the story of a group of young students, each of whom has left the impoverished provinces in search of better prospects in the city.
+It is a profound and powerful look at a totalitarian state which comes to inhabit every aspect of life; to the extent that everyone, even the most strongest, must either bend to the oppressors, or resist them and perish.

 The Land of Green Plums